OppyDevAI/OppyDev/ActionDefinitionGuide.md

 This guide is designed to help developers understand how to define and structure actions for the OppyDev AI agent.
 Actions are the fundamental units of functionality that allow users to interact with the system and trigger specific behaviors or responses from the AI.
 By defining actions, developers can extend the capabilities of the AI agent and create custom workflows tailored to specific use cases.
 Custom plugins can be used to build powerful and flexible new features that enhance the user experience within the OppyDev environment.

 OppyDev come with many pre-existing actions built in which can be used when creating your own plugins.
-Documentation for existing actions can be found **here**.
+Documentation for existing actions can be found [here](https://github.com/OppyDevAI/OppyDev/blob/main/OppyDevActions.md).

 Warning: If using 3rd party plugins be sure to check they are from a trusted source.
 Plugins are sandboxed but you should still check the code and exercise caution when executing code from an unknown source.